Franchise Agreement vs. Franchise Disclosure Document

 The Franchise Agreement is a document that is signed by both parties upon completion of the deal to do business together.
 In contrast, the FDD is presented prior to the final agreement to provide the potential franchise with the opportunity to review the information in the FDD before making a final determination about whether or not to become a franchisee with the organization.

 The FDD entails comprehensive details about the company's background and history.
 Included is the disclosure of any lawsuits or bankruptcies that have occurred within the franchise organization; a host of financial data; and distribution channel information.
 Any confidentiality restrictions are also disclosed, as far as what a franchisee may and may not discuss with others.
-For a comprehensive overview of the Franchise Disclosure Document.

 Elements in the Franchise Agreement